Para leer este hoja informatica en español, presione aquí.

 If you begin treatment when your CD4 count and percentage are low (CD4 count <200), it may take longer for your CD4 numbers to increase.
 However, if your viral load is below detectable levels, then you can be encouraged that the virus is not growing or spreading.
 Sometimes watching your CD4 cells and percentage increase can take lots of time and patience.

 Because HIV infects and kills CD4 cells, CD4 counts usually drop as HIV disease gets worse.
-Taking effective combinations of HIV drugs may stop your CD4 count from dropping and improve your health.
+Taking effective combinations of HIV drugs will stop your CD4 count from dropping and improve your health.